 Children are more sensitive to breathing issues, as it is during these years that a significant portion of their development takes place.
 It is imperative that children are screened frequently for developmental changes that could negatively impact their lives.

 If caught early, nearly ALL developmental alterations associated with breathing are completely reversible.

 Normal Craniofacial growth is driven by a tough diet which promotes muscle development and proper bone growth.
-The increase in processed foods in our western culture has decreased the amount of chewing our children do at a young age.
+Processed foods have decreased the amount of chewing our children do at a young age.
 Therefore, the bone development does not reach its full potential.
 With the increased incidence of underdeveloped jaws, there is an increased incidence of malocclusion or crooked teeth.
-Today, over 80% of children are recommended to have orthodontic therapy due to underdeveloped jaws.
-The jaws not only house the teeth, but also the sinuses, the eyes, and the upper airway.
-All of these areas can be affected by underdeveloped jaws.
+Over 80% of children are recommended to have orthodontic therapy due to underdevelopment.
+This underdevelopment affects not only the teeth but also the sinuses, the eyes, and the upper airway.

 Signs of Underdeveloped Upper and Lower Jaws in Children: